therealbstern/apcupsd/doc/manual/manual.rst

 script apcupsd is linked into the appropriate places in /etc/rc.d.
 On most Linux systems, there is a program called chkconfig(8) that will automatically link the startup script.
-This program is invoked by the { make install} scripts, or it is explicitly done for those systems that do not have chkconfig(8).
+This program is invoked by the ``make install`` scripts, or it is explicitly done for those systems that do not have chkconfig(8).
 If this is not the case, you can either link it in appropriately yourself or explicitly call it from your rc.local file.
 The appropriate manual way to startup